bilal-fazlani/commanddotnet/docs/ReleaseNotes/roadmap.md

 ### Features
 * default `AppSettings.ExpandArgumentsInUsage` to true.
-* default `AppSettings.LongNameAlwaysDefaultsToSymbolName` to true.
+* default `AppSettings.LongNameAlwaysDefaultsToSymbolName` to true and setting removed.
 * default `AppSettings.DefaultArgumentSeparatorStrategy` to `EndOfOptions`.

 ### API